Duplicate content prevention | SEO Tutorials class – 18

 This redirects visitors from page1.html to (https://www.example.com/page1.)

-• Unique content creation: Creating unique and original content is the best way to prevent duplicate content.
-Avoid copying and pasting content from other sources, and always give credit when quoting or using someone else’s content.
+- Unique content creation: Creating unique and original content is the best way to prevent duplicate content.
+Avoid copying and pasting content from other sources; always give credit when quoting or using someone else’s content.

 <link rel="canonical" href="https://www.example.com/tshirt-blue">